shresta-125/delta-demo/README.md

 # delta-demo
-This is a demo for learning GITHUB
+This is a demo for learning GIT & GITHUB